Subject Leader – Mrs Knowles

 Some children may find writing a daunting task.
 At Myrtle Park, we seek to overcome this trepidation by ensuring the children write with a purpose and for enjoyment.
 We actively seek opportunities for writing that both engages and inspires the children.
 Where possible, we will allow the children to guide the direction of learning to accommodate their natural curiosity.
 In doing so, we hope to create a stimulating learning environment where writing is a pleasurable activity!
 If you would like to learn more about our aims for writing, please view our writing policy.

 As part of our English planning model, there is also a heavy focus upon reading and the teaching of specific reading skills such as inference.
 Fostering a love of reading is central to our curriculum ethos; therefore, we recognise the importance of providing a wide range of literature to support this.
 We have enhanced our library by increasing the range of quality texts held and improving the system for accessing this facility.
-If you would like to access this, our school librarian, Miss Chilvers, is available after school on Monday and Thursday after school until 4.00pm.
 If you would like to learn more about our aims for reading, please view our reading policy.

 At Myrtle Park, we seek to create an atmosphere where children are happy and willing to express themselves.
 We regard the acquisition of speaking and listening skills as pivotal to a child’s future success both in and outside of school.
 As such, we create as many opportunities as possible for children to practise these skills.
 If you would like to learn more about these aims, please view our English policies.